 Another real-world example can be of a bank.
-Let’s say a strike is announced and banks will not work for straight 3-4 days.
+Let’s say offline activities in a bank are restricted for 3-4 days.
 During this period, online banking activities will increase as compared to other normal business days.
 The number of users and the number of operations will increase as well.
-Due to this, a system needs to be ready to handle such load.
+Due to this, the system needs to be ready to handle such load.

 Endurance Testing Process

-Performing an endurance testing process requires detailed planning as such test runs require to last for a longer period.
-Let’s take a look at steps involved in endurance testing process-
+Performing endurance tests requires detailed planning as such test runs require to last for a longer period.
+Let’s take a look at steps involved in the endurance testing process-

 - Business and System Requirements Analysis – In this step, the testing team studies the business and system requirements to identify the need for endurance testing.
-If the system is an already tested existing system and only new features are added, then endurance testing might not be required.
-But if the system is a newly developed one, endurance testing becomes a necessary action.
+If the system is already tested and only new features are added, then endurance testing might not be required.
+But if the system is a newly developed one, it becomes a necessary action.

 - Designing Test Scenarios and Test Cases – Once the detailed project plan is outlined, the testing team works on designing test scenarios and test cases for the testing process.
-Also, during this step, the breakpoint of the system is identified i.e. the amount of load that needs to be used for the testing process.
+Also, during this step, the breakpoint of the system is identified.
+That is the amount of load that needs to be used for the testing process.

-- Test Environment Set up – In this step, the test environment is set up and it is advisable to keep it separate from the actual production environment and other test environments as well.
+- Test Environment Set up – In this step, the test environment is set up.
+It is advisable to keep it separate from the actual production environment and other test environments as well.

 - Test Execution – Now, once the environment is ready, test cases are executed and if there are any issues identified during this step, they are noted down.
 Developers are responsible for solving them and retesting is performed once they are fixed.

-- Closure – Once the test cycle satisfies the exit criteria for the testing process, it will be closed, and a report of identified issues and their final status will be prepared.
+- Closure – Once the test cycle satisfies the exit criteria for the testing process, it will be closed.
+Also, a report of identified issues and their final status will be prepared.

 Advantages of Endurance Testing